 Set an incline bench at 30 degrees.
 Lie prone on the bench.
 Grasp two dumbbells retracting the scapula.
 Raise the weight until the thumb is in line with the ear.
 Lower the weight back to starting position.
 Repeat this sequence for each rep of your working set.

-For the detailed workout complete with photos, check out the November 2019 edition of YEG Fitness
+For the detailed workout complete with photos for training your shoulders, check out the November 2019 edition of YEG Fitness

 By Naomi Sachs